12-Step Program in Addiction Treatment

 Support Within the Program

 The strength of this modality stems from the support structure surrounding our recovery.
 Support in the program is such a vital aspect.
 12-Step groups help each of us help each other in overcoming our addictions and maintaining sober lives.
 It is the most wide spread continuing care program in the world!
 12-Step support groups begin for many of us in addiction treatment programs.
 While there are no hard numbers it is safe to assume that the majority of rehabilitation programs provide 12-step support groups to assist in the recovery process.

 A sponsor is an equally integral piece of the 12-step program.
 A sponsor is someone who has successfully worked the steps and found a lasting recovery.
 They are mentors and guides in working the steps of recovery.
 They also play the role of sounding board, providing one-on-one help during the critical moments of our early recovery.
 When clients of our addiction treatment program begin the process of their recovery, they often times work with members of our staff that are in recovery as well!

 Cirque Lodge Program

-Cirque Lodge takes pride in being a leader in 12-step drug and alcohol treatment.
+Cirque Lodge takes pride in being a leader in 12-step drug rehab and alcohol treatment program.
 To enhance this portion of our program, we incorporate a number of leading addiction treatment modalities such as cognitive behavioral therapy, family therapy and experiential therapy to a client's recovery plan.
 It is the integration of these modalities along with the 12-steps that has helped many of our residents and alumni find long-term, successful recovery.
 We like to believe that our treatment is personal and caring!
 It is this personalized approach that provides each resident with specific solutions for the various problems developed during ones addiction.